It’s funny how, as kids, many of us were least likely to have loved salads!

 Feeding your kitty chopped vegetables now and then also helps improve their immune system and delays the effects of aging.

 However, it’s still best to ask your vet what greens your cat is allowed to eat.
-Mushrooms, onions, avocados, and garlic are usually ones that are difficult for them to digest.
+The consultation with your vet should be based on your cat’s breed.